 Surajkund Mela Website | Surajkund Mela And Lake TripAdvisor Reviews

 Are you looking for Surajkund Mela 2020 dates?
 1st to 16th February, 2020 are the dates for the 34th Surajkund Mela 2020.
 Each day of this half-month long fiesta will be marked by different activities and programmes.
 10:30 AM to 8:30 PM are the timings of the Surajkund Mela in 2020.

 Must Read: 15 Winter Festivals In India You Must Attend

 Surajkund Mela 2020 Entry Ticket

-Surajkund Mela tickets price usually stays between INR 50/- to INR 200/- every year.
+Surajkund Mela 2020 ticket price will mostly stay between INR 50/- to INR 200/- according to the trend.
 The ticket prices for the upcoming mela is as follows:

 Weekdays: INR 120/- per person